Machine Sync Activation

 - Automates unloading on-the-go in order to reduce machine-to-machine interactions and allow operators to focus on operation.

-Machine Sync guides an approaching grain cart tractor to a predetermined “Home” position for unloading.
-This is a unique home point for that specific grain cart tractor/combine.
-Individual home points allow combines, tractors, and grain carts to have different configurations (duals, cart sizes, and unloading auger lengths).
+Machine Sync guides an approaching grain cart tractor to a predetermined “home” position alongside the combine for unloading.
+Creating different home points for individual tractors gives you the flexibility to use different tractor grain cart and combine configurations (such as cart sizes, tractors, and unloading auger lengths).

-Speed and direction synchronization can begin once the tractor and grain cart enter the area to the left of the combine.
+Speed and direction synchronisation can begin once the tractor and grain cart enter the area to the left of the combine.
 This area is known as the operational zone and is displayed in the image above as the orange box.
-Once the tractor operator engages Machine Sync, the tractor travels towards the home point and the two machines are actively tracking.
-The control of tractor speed and direction of travel is then given to the combine operator.
+Once the tractor operator engages Machine Sync, the tractor travels towards the home point, and the two machines actively track each other.
+The combine operator can then control the tractor speed and direction of travel.

-Gen 4 Machine Sync can provide harvest automation to a variety of crops ranging from silage and haylage to potatoes and onions to large and small grains.
-Machine Sync provides position and speed control for carts or buggies pulled by a John Deere tractor.
-This means you can run John Deere SPFH, John Deere combines, and John Deere tractors with pull-type harvesters and experience the benefits of Machine Sync.
+Gen 4 Machine Sync brings harvest automation to a wide variety of crops, from silage and haylage to potatoes and onions to large and small grains.
+It provides the position of carts pulled by a John Deere tractor and allows their speed to be controlled from another machine.
+This means you can use Machine Sync for unloading with John Deere self-propelled forage harvesters (SPFH), combines, and tractors equipped with pull-type harvesters.

-SPFHs and pull-type harvesters offers an optional U-shaped unloading zone.
-This allows you to benefit from Machine Sync automation while unloading on the left, right, or rear of the machine.
-You can also save up to three home points when using the U-shaped unloading zone, cutting down on the time spent changing or saving your cart location based on the side of the machine you are unloading on.
+For SPFH and pull-type harvesters, Machine Sync can be used to create a U-shaped unloading zone.
+This gives operators the flexibility to use Machine Sync for unloading on the left, right, or rear of the machine.
+You can also save up to three home points when using the U-shaped unloading zone configuration, cutting down on the time spent changing or saving your wagon location based on the side of the machine you are unloading on.

-Operators will see the following information for each machine in a network with an active JDLink™ Connect subscription and In-Field Data Sharing functionality:
+Machines in a network with an active JDLink™ Connect subscription and In-Field Data Sharing can see the following information: